SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on August 25th:
+Here are some notable events in U.S. history that occurred on August 25:

-- **1830**: The First Railroad Accident in the U.S. - The Wilmington & Raleigh Railroad collided near North Carolina, marking one of the early transport tragedies.
+- **1955**: The first "Animal House" opened in Washington D.C., providing a glimpse into collegiate fraternity life that later influenced popular culture.

-- **1939**: The First FM Radio Station in New York City Starts Broadcasting - A significant step forward in radio technology and electronic communications.
+- **1970**: The first Earth Day celebration planning begins, leading to ongoing environmental awareness development in the U.S. and featuring various activities across the country.

-- **1958**: The United States Armyannouncedrenewal ofthe draft due to needs
+- **2003**: The discovery of “Esh among Anatomy” art, revealing
 ### Positive Qoute
 ------
-“Believe in the magic within you! ✨💖 Every day is a chance to shine! 🌟😊”
+"Shine your light ✨ and let the world see your sparkle! 🌟 Embrace every moment with joy! 😊💖"